Niebla cornea

 from Santa Barbara Island and Riefner (86-25) from Morro Bay differ

-in having marginal and intermarginal cortical ridges densely covered by pycnidia
+in the marginal and intermarginal cortical ridges densely covered by pycnidia

 and/or nodular apothecia.
-They are remarkably similar for being
+They are remarkably similar for having

 locations.
 They appear related to N. lobulata by the